dell/terraform-provider-powerscale/docs/resources/adsprovider.md

 page_title: "powerscale_adsprovider Resource - terraform-provider-powerscale"
 subcategory: ""
 description: |-
-  ADS Provider resource.
-This Terraform resource is used to manage ADS provider entities on PowerScale Array.
-You can create, update, delete and import PowerScale ADS providers with this resource.
+  This resource is used to manage the ADS provider entity of PowerScale Array.
+We can Create, Update and Delete the ADS provider using this resource.
+We can also import an existing ADS provider from PowerScale array.
 ---

 # powerscale_adsprovider (Resource)

-ADS Provider resource.
-This Terraform resource is used to manage ADS provider entities on PowerScale Array.
-You can create, update, delete and import PowerScale ADS providers with this resource.
+This resource is used to manage the ADS provider entity of PowerScale Array.
+We can Create, Update and Delete the ADS provider using this resource.
+We can also import an existing ADS provider from PowerScale array.

 ## Example Usage